brown-ccv/w3d-translator/UNITY.md

 - Everything that updates XRRig must convert the xml (feet) to Unity (meters) because it's not inside the `Story`.

-## PlacementRoot
+## Placement

-Each `<Placement>...` inside `PlacementRoot` is a reference point for the `<RelativeTo>` child.
+Each `<Placement>` inside `PlacementRoot` is a reference point for the `<RelativeTo>` child.
 They are empty GameObjects in Unity, nested under story and moved to the correct position/rotation.
 PlacementRoot is the same for all projects (see [minimuim.xml](examples/cweditor/minimum.xml)):

 ```xml
 <PlacementRoot>